-Repairing cracks or missing bricks to prevent water infiltration and further damage.
-Removing only deteriorated portions of brick in such a way as to avoid destroying adjacent masonry.
+Repairing cracks or missing bricks to prevent water infiltration and

 Removing or radically changing important masonry features.
 Applying paint or other coatings for purely cosmetic purposes to surfaces that were originally unpainted or uncoated.

 Failing to treat causes of mortar joint deterioration such as leaking roofs or gutters, settling of the building, capillary action, or extreme weather exposure.